Jiang-Qiubai/Jiang-Qiubai/README.md

 # About me👋
-I'm a master in XMU.
+I'm a master in XMU majoring AI.

 You can call me Jiang(Chinese name) or Jungle(English name).